 - Xiegu G90.

-- SotaBeams linked dipole (modified for 17m).
+- SotaBeams linked dipole (modified).

-- Painters thick plastic sheet.
+- Painter’s thick plastic sheet (not used).

 - Lightweight headphones.

-73 ’til the next summit.
+73 ’til the next summit(s).